Robert & Ruth Halperin Foundation

 Overview

 The foundation is currently directed by the couple's three children—Philip Halperin (President), Mark Halperin, and Peggy Halperin Dow—as board members.
-With over $151 million in assets and annual distributions of approximately $8.6 million, the foundation focuses primarily on education programs in California, along with civil rights advocacy, community organizing, and social justice initiatives.
+With over $151 million in assets and annual distributions of approximately $8.6 million, the foundation focuses primarily on education programmes in California, along with civil rights advocacy, community organising, and social justice initiatives.

 Funding Priorities